mtriche128/calibration/README.md

 # calibration

-[ Setting Up You Run-time Environment ]
+[ Setting Up Your Run-time Environment ]

 Before running this program, ensure the directory containing the OpenCV libraries are added to LD_LIBRARY_PATH.